Generating and Imputing Tabular Data via Diffusion and Flow-based Gradient-Boosted Trees: TRAINING DIFFUSION FLOW MODELS WITH XGBOOST

-One key aspect of neural network training is the use of Stochastic Gradient Descent (SGD).
-To train a diffusion model using SGD, a mini-batch of size $K$ is sampled from the training dataset is sampled along with random Gaussian noise of the same dimension $[Kn,p]$.
-Then, for each of the $Kn$ samples, a random noise level is sampled and the forward diffusion/flow step is computed.
-Using SGD with random sampling allows us to minimize \eqref{eq:score_matching} on expectations over data, Gaussian noise, and noise level.
+{A key component of NNs training is Stochastic Gradient Descent (SGD).
+To use SGD for training a diffusion model, a mini-batch of data of size $b$ is selected from the training dataset along with random Gaussian noise of the same size (i.e., $[b,d]$).
+For each of the $b$ samples, a random noise level $t$ and a Gaussian noise $z$ (of size $d$) are sampled.
+These are then used to compute the noisy sample $x(t)$ using the forward diffusion/flow step.
+By using SGD with random sampling, we can minimize the expectations \eqref{eq:score_matching} and \eqref{eq:CFM} over mini-batch of data, Gaussian noise, and noise level.

-Unfortunately, GBTs do not rely on SGD and are instead trained on the full dataset (although one can train each tree on different subsamples of the data per tree as a regularization).
-This means that in order to minimize the expectation over any possible noise-data pair, we must include many noise-data pairs in a fixed dataset.
-To do this, we duplicate the rows of the original dataset $n_{noise}$ times (going from size $[n, p]$ to size $[n_{noise} n, p]$), and we sample random Gaussian noise with the same dimension ($[n_{noise} n, p]$).
-Then, for each noise level $t$, we produce a dataset $X(t)$ containing the Forward diffusion/flow process at $t$.
-In practice, $n_{noise}$ is one of the most important hyperparameters for good performance since the more data-noise pairs we include, the better we approximate the expectation.
-The value of $n_{noise}$ should be as large as possible, given memory constraints.
-In practice, we set $n_{noise}=100$ for all datasets unless memory is a problem (when $np$ is large), in which case we reduce it to $n_{noise}=50$.
+Unfortunately, GBTs do not rely on SGD and are instead trained on the entire dataset (although each tree can be trained on different subsamples of the data as a regularization).
+Therefore, we need to prepare a single input and output training dataset precomputed in advance to approximate the expectations \eqref{eq:score_matching} and \eqref{eq:CFM}.
+Since the expectations are over all possible noise-data pairs, we need to sample multiple Gaussian noise $z$ per data sample $x$, \emph{i.e.,} we build a set $\{(z_i, x)_{i \in [1, \ldots, n_{noise}]}\}$.
+To achieve this, we duplicate the observations (\emph{i.e.,} the rows) of the original dataset $n_{noise}$ times (going from size $[n, d]$ to size $[n_{noise} n, d]$) as illustrated in Step 1 of Figure \ref{fig:expectation_approx}.
+Then, we sample random Gaussian noise of the same dimension ($[n_{noise} n, d]$), as illustrated in Step 2 of Figure \ref{fig:expectation_approx}, so that each sample get $n_{noise}$ different random noise.
+These two datasets (containing the duplicated data samples and the random Gaussian noise) are used to produce one fixed dataset $X(t)$ containing all the pre-calculated noisy samples $x(t)$ and one fixed dataset $Y(t)$ containing their corresponding outputs $y(t)$ ($\nabla\log p_t(x_t|x_0)$ for diffusion model and $\mu_t(x | z)$ for flow model) for all $t$\footnote{Since the release of XGBoost 2.0, data duplication can be avoided using XGBoost's novel data iterator which mimics minibatches.
+Other GBTs still require this procedure.}.
+It is illustrated in the third step of Figure \ref{fig:expectation_approx}.
+The entire process for our Flow-based method is illustrated in Figure \ref{fig:expectation_approx}.

+In practice, $n_{noise}$ is one of the most critical hyperparameters for achieving good performance because it controls the approximation of the expectation over data-noise pairs.
+Therefore, $n_{noise}$ should be as high as possible, given memory constraints.
+We set $n_{noise}=100$ for all datasets, unless memory is an issue (when $nd$ is large), in which case we reduce it to $n_{noise}=50$.}